FAQs

 On which surface does the In/Out device work?

 Any surface.
 Hard court, carpet, clay, grass.
 As long as there are white lines.
-For clay, it's recommended to clean the lines.
+For clay, it's recommended to clean the lines before calibrating the Net Device on the court.

 Does it work indoor?
 Under the lights?